-- 6.5.1 The Liquidator may require a Statement of Affairs to be made out and submitted to him.
-If he requires a Statement of Affairs, he shall send notice to each of the persons whom he considers should be made responsible under that Regulation, requiring them to prepare and submit the Statement of Affairs. - 6.5.2 The Statement of Affairs shall be made publicly available, except where and to the extent that the Liquidator believes that the publication of the Statement of Affairs or any part thereof might reduce the amount to be recovered in the Liquidation. - 6.5.3 The Liquidator may agree to authorise an allowance, payable out of the assets of the Company, towards expenses to be incurred in preparing the Statement of Affairs.
+- 6.5.1 The Liquidator may require a statement of the Company's affairs to be made out and submitted to him.
+If he requires such a statement, he shall send notice to each of the persons whom he considers should be made responsible under that Regulation, requiring them to prepare and submit the statement. - 6.5.2 The Statement of Affairs shall be made publicly available, except where and to the extent that the Liquidator believes that the publication of the statement or any part thereof might reduce the amount to be recovered in the Liquidation.

+6.5.3 The Liquidator may agree to authorise an allowance, payable out of the assets of the Company, towards expenses to be incurred in preparing the Statement of Affairs.